Meridiosaurus

-Meridiosaurus is an extinct genus of mesoeucrocodylian that is a possible member of the family Pholidosauridae.
+Meridiosaurus is an extinct genus of mesoeucrocodylian that is a member of the family Pholidosauridae.
 Remains have been found in the Late Jurassic Tacuarembó Formation in Tacuarembó, Uruguay.
 The genus was described in 1980 on the basis of a partial rostrum that included the premaxillae and most of the maxillae.
 The assignment to Pholidosauridae is considered doubtful by some authors, but a 2011 redescription and phylogenetic analysis confirmed the pholidosaurid classification of Meridiosaurus.